 Current project phase: The project is currently in Final Feasibility phase.
-Finalizing feasibility of the Willow Creek daylight connection to Puget Sound will, and.
-Instead, the project team to address the uncertainties A HEC-RAS model was recommended for this project by the project engineering team as a cost-effective and straightforward means of evaluating the projects physical parameters and the associated biological response.
+Finalizing feasibility of the Willow Creek daylight connection to Puget Sound will building upon the results of the Early Feasibility Study, and complete evaluations of the objectives described above.

+An additional concern was raised during SRFB grant technical review that the daylight of the channel on the park beach and shoreline drift zone is complex and may require physical modeling.
+The project engineering team does not believe this is a cost effective approach for evaluating beach hydrodynamics and morphologic response.
+Instead, the project team proposes a hydrodynamic modeling and coastal geomorphologic evaluation of the beach daylight channel to address the uncertainties of channel blockage and migration and potential impacts to local infrastructure.
+A HEC-RAS model was recommended for this project by the project engineering team as a cost-effective and straightforward means of evaluating the projects physical parameters and the associated biological response.
 The project team includes a hydraulic engineer and coastal engineer, both with significant expertise in tidal hydrology, sediment transport and coastal geomorphology.
 The project approach will evaluate the beach channel response using information from the HEC-RAS model of the beach channel and assessing beach geomorphology and sediment dynamics.
-Beach channel hydraulics, sediment transport and coastal geomorphologic.
-This phase will include a public input process, evaluation of real estate, land acquisition and easement needs, landowner outreach and preliminary negotiations, and updating the cost estimates provided in the Early Feasibility Study and initial scoping of all necessary permit applications.
+Beach channel hydraulics, sediment transport and coastal geomorphologic response will be evaluated using a range of tidal, tributary and flood flow conditions evaluated in the model, to evaluate the likelihood of channel blockages and impacts to property and infrastructure.
+We anticipate that the assessment of energy dynamics and sediment transport conditions will maintain channel outlet conditions with only minor blockages and maintenance needs.
+We will also determine the need for a self-regulating tidegate (or floodgate) to protect adjacent property and infrastructure from coastal flooding.
+This phase will include a evaluation of real estate, land acquisition and easement needs, landowner outreach and preliminary negotiations, and updating the cost estimates provided in the Early Feasibility Study and initial scoping of all necessary permit applications.

 Clearly list and describe all products that will be produced (i.e., project deliverables).

-During this phase, we intend to meet all the deliverables set forth in Manual 18 Appendix D-2.
+During this phase, we intend to meet the required deliverables set forth in Manual 18 Appendix D-2.
+Although this project is not in design phase, we feel we can provide a preliminary design report based on the current scope by the end of this project phase.
+Deliverables will include:

 Cultural Resources Review- As required by RCO

-Topographic surveys- will be performed along the daylight alignment for the proposed channel and beach outlet area hydraulic model and to facilitate future channel designs.
+Topographic surveys- will be performed along the daylight alignment for the proposed channel and beach outlet area, and along upstream marsh areas to improve marsh channel and surface data for the hydraulic model and to facilitate future channel designs.

-Beach outlet preferred alignment- This task will evaluate the preferred alignment for the beach outlet based on optimal fish passage, hydrodynamics.
+Beach outlet evaluation- This task will evaluate the preferred alignment for the beach outlet based on optimal fish passage, hydrodynamics, sediment transport and geomorphologic conditions and risks to property and infrastructure.

-Hydrodynamic modeling- Numerical hydrodynamic modeling will be performed to assess the need for a Self-Regulating Tidegate (SRT) (or floodgate) in the project design and, along withassess the likelihood of the channel becoming impassable to juvenile fish.
+Hydrodynamic modeling- Numerical hydrodynamic modeling will be performed to assess the need for a Self-Regulating Tidegate (SRT) (or floodgate) in the project design and, along with the beach sediment and geomorphologic evaluation, assess the likelihood of the channel becoming impassable to juvenile fish.

-Geotechnical assessment- Geotechnical studies will along the proposed channel and beach areas as a basis of information for future design and cost estimating.
+Geotechnical assessment- Geotechnical studies will include field explorations and environmental sampling along the proposed channel and beach areas as a basis of information for future design and cost estimating.

-Contaminated Soils assessment- Review data and reports provided by the Unocal/Chevron along the proposed daylight channel and assess.
-Additional
+Contaminated Soils assessment- Review data and reports provided by the Unocal/Chevron along the proposed daylight channel and assess the need for a HDPE liner to reduce contamination risks.
+Additional soil and groundwater testing and sampling may be required.